-Based in Buffalo, M&T Bank (MTB) is in the Finance sector, and so far this year, shares have seen a price change of 13.67%.
-Currently paying a dividend of $1 per share, the company has a dividend yield of 2.46%.
-In comparison, the Banks - Major Regional industry's yield is 2.86%, while the S&P 500's yield is 1.96%.
+M&T Bank (MTB) is headquartered in Buffalo, and is in the Finance sector.
+The stock has seen a price change of 13.72% since the start of the year.
+The bank holding company is paying out a dividend of $1 per share at the moment, with a dividend yield of 2.46% compared to the Banks - Major Regional industry's yield of 2.77% and the S&P 500's yield of 1.87%.

 Taking a look at the company's dividend growth, its current annualized dividend of $4 is up 12.7% from last year.
-Over the last 5 years, M&T Bank has increased its dividend 2 times on a year-over-year basis for an average annual increase of 6.95%.
+M&T Bank has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 8.14%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-M&T Bank's current payout ratio is 29%, meaning it paid out 29% of its trailing 12-month EPS as dividend.
+M&T Bank's current payout ratio is 29%.
+This means it paid out 29% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, MTB expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $14.61 per share, which represents a year-over-year growth rate of 13.61%.
+MTB is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $14.42 per share, representing a year-over-year earnings growth rate of 12.13%.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, MTB is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).